Making healthy lifestyle changes can be rough, but rewarding yourself makes it easier.

 This method is based in behavioral economics’ idea of “present bias.”
 The theory suggests that these small, daily rewards satisfy “…people’s focus on immediate gratification,”1 which sets them up to reach their goal.
 So, what should these rewards look like?
 Well, they can be just about anything—as long as they don’t run in opposition to your desired change.

 Take a moment to think of something you would like to change and a satisfying reward that could keep you on track.

 If you’re trying to lower your blood pressure, you might want to start taking a 10-minute walk at lunch.
 That’s the change you want to make.
 Your reward for this might be watching an episode of a new TV show when you get home.
 That way, you feel rewarded for your hard work in the moment—and at the doctor’s office when you realize your blood pressure has gone down!

 Maybe watching TV isn’t a reward for you.
 That’s OK.
 It can be anything.
 The most important part of rewarding yourself is tailoring your goals and rewards to your life.
 Rewarding yourself a little each day can lead to a long-term behavior change with huge health benefits!

-UPMC Health Plan health coaches can help motivate healthy changes!
+UPMC Health Plan Prescription for Wellness health coaches can help motivate healthy changes!

 Want to get started but not sure you can do it alone?
-Start your journey with a UPMC Health Plan health coach or through a digital gamification tool like our Odyssey App!
-UPMC Health Plan members have access to health coaches through their benefits packages.
+Start your journey with a UPMC Health Plan Prescription for Wellness health coach or through a digital gamification tool like our Odyssey App!
+UPMC Health Plan members have access to Prescription for Wellness health coaches through their benefits packages.
 Our coaches support members across a variety of areas, including lifestyle changes, condition management, and behavioral health.
 Reach out to get started today!

 1Gneezy U, Kajackaite A, and Meier S. Incentive-based interventions.
 Forthcoming in the Handbook of Behavior Change.
 2019.